KHAAdotPK/CBOW/DOCUMENTS/PROPOGATION.md

         from the predicted probability distribution.
         `fp.predicted_probabilities` contains the predicted probabilities over all words in the vocabulary.
         `oneHot` is a one-hot vector representing the true context word in the vocabulary.
-        The result, `grad_u`, is the error signal for updating the center word's embedding in the skip-gram model.
+        The result, `grad_u`, is the error signal for updating the center word's embedding in the Skip-gram model.

         what is an error signal?
         -------------------------